-Humanities: (9 semester hours) EDU 515 Non-Western Studies, alternate years (may be taken twice) (3) EDU 630 American Studies (must be taken twice) (3) EDU 640 Curriculum Integration (2) EDU 530 Curriculum Exploration: Model for Integrating the Arts in the Curriculum (1) (May be taken with EDU 640 and can be repeated for elective credit) Mathematics and Science: (9 semester hours) EDU 520 Inquiry-Based Science Instruction, alternate years (may be taken twice) (3) EDU 525 Discovery and Modeling in the Mathematics Classroom, alternate years (3) EDU 640 Curriculum Integration (3) EDU 530 Curriculum Exploration: Model for Integrating the Arts in the Curriculum (1) (May be taken with EDU 640 and can be repeated for elective credit) Intervention Specialist License (K-12): (23 semester hours) This is an initial licensure program and is not appropriate for teachers who already hold the Mild/Moderate License.
-Prerequisites: - --Introduction to Students with Disabilities - -- EDU 215 Human Growth and Development (or comparable course) Required Courses:
+Humanities: (9 semester hours) EDU 515 Non-Western Studies, alternate years (may be taken twice) (3) EDU 630 American Studies (must be taken twice) (3) EDU 640 Curriculum Integration (2) EDU 530 Curriculum Exploration: Model for Integrating the Arts in the Curriculum (1) (May be taken with EDU 640 and can be repeated for elective credit) Although course topics change each year, course objectives are maintained.
+Mathematics and Science: (9 semester hours) EDU 520 Inquiry-Based Science Instruction, alternate years (may be taken twice) $(3)^$ EDU 525 Discovery and Modeling in the Mathematics Classroom, alternate years $(3)^$ EDU 640 Curriculum Integration (3) EDU 530 Curriculum Exploration: Model for Integrating the Arts in the Curriculum (1) (May be taken with EDU 640 and can be repeated for elective credit) Although course topics change each year, course objectives are maintained.
+Intervention Specialist License (K-12): (23 semester hours) This is an initial licensure program and is not appropriate for teachers who already hold the Mild/Moderate License.
+Prerequisites:

+--Introduction to Students with Disabilities

+--EDU 215 Human Growth and Development (or comparable course)

+Required Courses:

 SED 600 Students with Disabilities in a Diverse Society (may also fulfill EDU 630 American Studies in the core) (3) SED 601 Instructional Strategies: Young Children with Mild/Moderate Educational Needs (2) SED 602 Instructional Strategies: Young Adolescents with Mild/Moderate Educational Needs (2) SED 603 Classroom Organization: IS (3) SED 604 Advanced Diagnosis and Educational Planning (3) SED 605 Reading and Language Arts for Diverse Learners (3) SED 606 Issues in Special Education (1) SED 607 Collaboration (3) SED 608 Practicum (3) Additional requirements for Ohio Department of Education licensure: 12 credits of teaching reading, including a 3 credit course in Teaching Phonics.
-Literacy Specialist Endorsement: (20 semester credits) Prerequisites:
+K-12 Literacy Specialist Endorsement: (20 semester credits) Prerequisites: